 Rennes France Travel Guide

 Rennes Bretagne Airport (RNS) is Rennes's main airport, handling domestic and limited international flights (mostly UK, Spain).
-Nantes Atlantique Airport (NTE), 1.5-2 hours away, is a larger international alternative.
+Nantes Atlantique Airport (NTE), 1.5-2 hours away, is a bigger international alternative.
 Paris Charles de Gaulle (CDG) / Orly (ORY) are France's major international hubs, with wide global connections.

 Larger international airport, 1.5-2 hours by car/train from Rennes.